neuralinterfaces/commoners/README.md

 # commoners
-A Cross-Platform Development Kit for Everyone
+The Cross-Platform Development Kit for Everyone

  The `commoners` CLI allows anyone to build their application for multiple platforms.

- Our particular goal has been to develop a simple tool for building web, desktop, and mobile applications that connect to Bluetooth and USB biosensing devices.
+ Our goal has been to develop a simple tool for building web, desktop, and mobile applications that connect to Bluetooth biosensing devices.
 As such, `commoners` has been battle-tested against this use-case.

+ > **Note:** For a complete example of a COMMONERS application, visit the [commoners-starter-kit](https://github.com/commonersdev/commoners-starter-kit).

 ## Commands
 - `commoners start` - Start your project in an Electron application.